A headline appeared recently that stopped me in my tracks: “Missing Teenager Found Dead.”

 This is what I keep learning, even when I wish I didn’t have to learn it again.

 At the kitchen table—real or imagined, literal or symbolic—people do not come looking for perfect answers.
 They come with fragments.
 With questions that don’t resolve neatly.
 With stories that still ache.
-With love stretched thin by loss.
+With love strained by loss.

-And what they need most is not explanation, but presence.
+And what they need most is not explanation, but someone to be present.

 Because I have sat in rooms where grief felt like it would swallow everything.
 I have stood with families who could not imagine another day without the person they lost.
-I have listened to the “if only” whispers that linger long after the moment has passed.
+I have listened to the “if only” whispers that remain well beyond the moments passing.

 And still—quietly, almost imperceptibly—life keeps reaching for life.